Robin Cravey –

 Robin Cravey began practicing law in 1998, after years spent as a cabdriver, journalist, publisher, editor, city hall aide.
 He began as a solo practitioner, and he remains a solo practitioner, devoting his practice to estate planning, probate, and real estate.
 He says, “I’m happy to find that my clients are just responsible people trying to do the right thing.
 I like a representation that ends with a court hearing or a signing ceremony after which everyone smiles.”

-A sixth-generation Texas and a lifelong poet, Robin was born in Houston and raised by hard-working parents in a loving household.
+A sixth-generation Texan and a lifelong poet, Robin was born in Houston and raised by hard-working parents in a loving household.
 His books include I am a Comet, Poems from a Houston boyhood, and Benchmarks, a Year of Sundays on the Lady Bird Lake Trail.
 His forthcoming book, Watermarks, Hiking, Writing, Dreaming on the Barton Creek Trail, is in serial publication in the Austin Sierran.

 Robin is, by turns, an avid hiker, bicyclist, swimmer and camper.
 He has pitched his tent in campgrounds throughout Texas.
 Besides hiking on camping trips, Robin has hiked regularly along the Barton Creek Trail, the Town Lake Trail, and other Austin trails.
 He swam every morning at Barton Springs Pool for many years, and volunteered countless hours for its maintenance and preservation.